TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **The timebox**

 This is the length of time it takes to run the test.
-If the timebox is too short then the amount of data might be too small, or the effects might not have had time to take place.
+If the timebox is too short then the amount of data might be too small, or there might not have been enough time for effects to take place.
 But if the timebox is too long you are wasting valuable time collecting unnecessary data.

 **Let’s go through an example scenario of writing a hypothesis:**